cytoscape/cytoscape-manual/README.md

 ### Process for updating the manual content, pre-release

 1. Make a new branch at GitHub corresponding to the new version of Cytoscape, for example 3.9.1.
+Make sure to mirror the exact version number that is being developed (refer to code.cytoscape.org); the format should be "X.Y.Z".
 2. Any changes to the manual content should be done on the new branch.
 ReadTheDocs will create a build as soon as a branch is created.
 To review content throughout the update period, go to the branch-specific version of the manual, for example http://manual.cytoscape.org/en/3.9.1/.
 3. Review updates to docs and images at GitHub.
 4. Add any new manual sections to index.rst and update Copyright year (if applicable).